erikdahlstrand/redraw/README.md

 </script>
 ```

-You can also pass some options:
+You can also pass options:

 ```javascript
 var editor = new redraw.Annotation(document.getElementById('target'), {